AeonShift-Magic/web-points-calculator/README.md

 ## PHP + JavaScript points calculator for Aeonshift

-This project uses vanilla JavaScript and Symfony/PHP, and should mostly work on MySQL/MariaDB DB servers (though PostGresSQL should work too).
+This project uses vanilla JavaScript and [Symfony](https://symfony.com/)/PHP, and should mostly work on MySQL/MariaDB DB servers (though PostGresSQL should work too).

-This codebase is ready-to-use for Magic The Gathering™ cards, using Scryfall as source.
+This codebase is ready-to-use for Magic The Gathering™ cards, using [Scryfall API](https://scryfall.com/docs/api/cards) as source.
 The code is pluggable to be used with other sources of data, or licenses.

 **Note: this project requires PHP 8.4+, Composer, and Symfony basic knowledge to be set up.**